 - a thank-you gift for every booking on completion of the journey;

-Fay says, “Having travelled from far away, don’t you owe it to yourselves and your shared memories to arrive at and overnight in Machu Picchu, roof of the world, in Orient Express style?”
+Fay says, “Having travelled from far away, don’t you owe it to yourselves and your shared memories to arrive at and overnight in Machu Picchu, roof of the world, in the Belmond style?”

 About The Belmond Hiram Bingham

 The experience of travelling through some of the most beautiful and romantic scenery in Peru in luxurious surroundings is achieved in the Belmond Hiram Bingham.

 This train is named after the US explorer who claimed to have discovered the remains of the Inca citadel of Machu Picchu in 1911, although there is some evidence of earlier expeditions by British and German missionaries, engineers and speculators.

 The distinguished blue and gold carriages of the Hiram Bingham are off-set by the warm interiors with elegant upholstery.

 Winding past soaring mountains and the waters of the Urubamba River, whilst enjoying delectable cuisine, is a very special way in which to make the round trip from Poroy, 8 miles / 13 kms west of the ancient city of Cuzco (or Cusco) to the lost city of Machu Picchu.

 Belmond Hiram Bingham Carriages

 Carriages: The carriages are luxurious with elegant decoration in the style of the 1920′s Pullman trains.
 Each of the four carriages has been furnished in polished wood and brass, with large chairs and plenty of space.